 8. Try Guest Posting for Reputable Real Estate Blogs

 Many real estate blogs are currently accepting content from guest contributors because it’s free, local, and diverse.
 Plus, sharing some of your realtor wisdom is a must for establishing yourself as a local market expert.
 The SEO benefits from placing links to your website on high authority websites through guest posting are also potentially huge.
 Remember that your space on that website is limited, therefore make sure to write a compelling realtor bio so that potential clients get the chance to know you and your work better.

 Finding guest posting targets can be a little challenging, but there are a lot of effective tactics you can try such as The Splintering Technique or The Grapevine Protocol.
-To learn more around this topic, check out these advanced guest posting techniques.
+To learn more about this topic, check out these advanced guest posting techniques.

 9. Get More Testimonials and Reviews

 Happy clients are the core of your real estate validation and industry recognition, so don’t let them go without leaving you a review first.
 Plus, not all of them will end up sealing the deal with you, so make the most of your collaboration by asking for a thorough review.

 Your recommendations section on Facebook is a great spot to start conversations with clients, and more importantly, showcase outstanding customer care service.

 Google My Business (GMB) is one of the most powerful tools for local businesses, plus it’s also free.
 Optimizing your GMB has many benefits, such as generating more website traffic and increasing search visibility.